Learn about St. Malo and the Art Nelson Left Behind in 2026!

 18.5" x 16"

-The carabao, or domestic water buffalo, is a national symbol of the Philippines—representing strength, perseverance, and the hardworking spirit of its people.
+The carabao, or domestic water buffalo, is a national symbol of the Philippines, representing strength, perseverance, and the hardworking spirit of its people.
 The carabao is vital in rural life, providing farmer's with power, milk, and meat.
-In this painting, however, the animals are shown at rest—swimming and grazing peacefully in fields—offering a rare, tender glimpse of tranquility.
+In this painting, however, the animals are shown at rest, swimming and grazing peacefully in fields, offering a rare, tender glimpse of tranquility.
+This signed work was a birthday gift from the artist to Dr. Anita Baldemor, the mother of Nelson.

 The collection provides rare primary source material for the study of 20th-century Filipino-American life: